 If you’ve enjoyed learning about Apple’s photo-editing tools, why not learn more about shooting the best photos with your iPhone.

-- › How to Hide the Hidden Photos Album on iPhone and iPad
+- › How to Take Square Photos on an iPhone

 - › How to Take a Screenshot by Tapping the Back of Your iPhone